 Weigh and mix together the flour, almonds, bicarbonate of soda, baking powder, xanthan gum, salt and strawberry powder (I weigh mine into an airtight container and shake vigorously to mix) and set aside.

-Cream the butter and flour together with the vanilla extract (with an electric whisk) until light and fluffy.
+Cream the butter and caster sugar together with the vanilla extract (with an electric whisk) until light and fluffy.

 Add the eggs one at a time, beating thoroughly between each addition.